-Lawsuit: Man Killed In Fight Over a Hot Pocket Sandwich
+Aspiring Rapper Killed In Fight Over Hot Pocket Sandwich

 As a young kid, in group sports with the other boys, Codi was “very humble” and “wouldn’t take credit for anything” says his grandmother Jo Wisniewski.

-“If you would tell him he’s a good soccer player, he’s say, ‘No, mamaw, the whole team is doing it.’
+“If you would tell him he’s a good soccer player, he’d say, ‘No, mamaw, the whole team is doing it.’
 He would rather give the spotlight to someone else,” she said.

 He was also the first grandchild to call on holidays.
 “Birthdays, Thanksgiving, Christmas, he’d be the first one to call, and we miss that,” Jo Wisniewski added, tearing up.